 You probably have a good idea where you fit in (pun intended) with this information.
 When it comes to menswear, we dive a bit deeper and break things down into height and frame categories, since we’re concerned with wearing more than a bikini bottom as bodybuilders do.

-Bear in mind that the heights listed below are averages for North American men and that the words “tall,” average” and “short” are to be taken in an objective sense.
+The heights listed below are averages for North American men and that the words “tall,” average” and “short” are used objectively.
 We don’t think that tall guys are circus freaks, that short guys are puny wusses, or that average guys are boring and nondescript.